 Hearts, commonly associated with love and Valentine’s Day, took on new meaning in February, which marked American Heart Month.
-As Heart Month concludes and we slowly begin a transition to spring, we have a prime opportunity to consider lifestyle changes to foster heart health.
+As Heart Month concludes and we transition to spring, we have a prime opportunity to consider lifestyle changes to foster heart health.
 While heart disease remains the leading cause of death for American men and women, many risk factors can be modified with healthy diet and lifestyle changes.
-Coupled with other behavioral changes like physical activity, smoking cessation, and stress reduction, adopting heart-healthy eating habits can reduce the risk of cardiovascular disease.
+Coupled with other behavioral changes like physical activity, smoking cessation, and stress reduction, adopting heart healthy eating habits can reduce the risk of cardiovascular disease.

 1. Quinoa and Red Pepper Chili

 This vegetarian version of a classic winter staple is lower in sodium and packed with fiber.
 Beans (no salt added) and quinoa provide vegetarian protein sources with plentiful nutrients and fiber but minimal fat.
 Including a variety of vegetables and whole grains ensures high levels of antioxidants, which research suggests protect against cardiovascular disease.